tomato-300yen/slides/lab/isa/isa-5.md

 merit:
 - incremental analysis
 - improvement of precision
-- you have to recompute only the analysis of a procedure when it is modified.
+- need to recompute only the analysis of a procedure when it is modified.

 ---